Enumeration of plane unicuspidal curves of any genus via tropical geometry: Appendix

-Suppose that $m_1<m_2$.
+{\bf(1i)} Suppose that $m_1<m_2$.
 It follows from Theorem \ref{tuc1} that the union of the limit curves corresponding to the subdivision of $Q$ induced by the modified polynomial must be of arithmetic genus zero and it must contain a local singular branch.
 Getting rid of the monomial $xy^{m_1-1}$ in the modified polynomial and applying the argument used in Section \ref{sec-cfb}, we derive that the only possible subdivision of $Q$ is as shown in Figure \ref{fig-cfd}(f), while the limit curve $C'\subset \Tor(Q')$ is nodal, rational, and $C''\subset\Tor(Q'')$ is rational with a unique singular branch in $\Tor^*(Q'')$.
 Observe that the curves $C_1,C_2$ determine the intersection points of $C',C''$ with the toric divisors corresponding to the inclined sides of $Q$.
-Taking into account possible orientations on $\Gamma'\setminus\bp'$ induced by the regular orientation of $\Gamma'$ in case $\bp_c=\emptyset$ (two upper graphs in Figure \ref{fig-cfd}(g)) and applying \cite[Lemma 3.9]{Shustin2005} and Lemma A1, we obtain that the number of the tuples $(C_1,C_2,C',C'')$ matching the initial data equals where $\widetilde m$ is the product of the weights of the outer edges of $(\Gamma',\bp',h')$ oriented inward, and
+Taking into account possible orientations on $\Gamma'\setminus\bp'$ induced by the regular orientation of $\Gamma'$ in case $\bp_c=\emptyset$ (two upper graphs in Figure \ref{fig-cfd}(g)) and applying \cite[Lemma 3.9]{Shustin2005} and Lemma A1(1), we obtain that the number of the tuples $(C_1,C_2,C',C'')$ matching the initial data equals

+where $\widetilde m$ is the product of the weights of the outer edges of $(\Gamma',\bp',h')$ oriented inward, and $\mu_c(\Gamma_c,\bp_c,h_c)$ is given by (\ref{ecfd2}).
 If $\bp_c\ne\emptyset$, i.e., there is a marked point on one of the edges incident to the flat trivalent vertex (see two lower graphs in Figure \ref{fig-cfd}(g)), then we take into account the marked point condition as in \cite[Section 2.3.9]{IMS} and also sum up the multiplicities arising when the marked point lies on the upper and lower edge of the flat cycle.
-Then the final result coincides with (\ref{ecfd3}), (\ref{ecfd2}).
+Then the final result coincides with (\ref{ecfd2}).

-{\bf(3)} Suppose now that $m_1=m_2=\frac{m}{2}$, which corresponds to the modification associated with the triangle $T$ in Figure \ref{fig-cfd}(e).
-Denote the inclined edges of $T$ by

-If $C_1$ is reduced (i.e., is not doubly covered as in Lemma A1 under condition (\ref{en-ex})), then the data for the modified tropical limit induced by $C_1,C_2$ are: \begin{itemize}\item one point on the toric divisor $\Tor(e_2)$, \item two distinct points on the toric divisor $\Tor(e_1)$ (by Lemma A1(1)), and at each one the sought limit curves has one branch intersecting $\Tor(e_1)$ with multiplicity $\frac{m}{2}$. \end{itemize}